siv2r/bip-frost-signing/README.md

 ## Changelog

+- *0.9.0* (2026-08-18): Introduces the following changes:
+  - Introduce the *Threshold Info* data structure, holding the public key material that a key generation protocol produces, and *ValidateThresholdInfo* to check it.
+  - Remove *SignersContext* and *ValidateSignersCtx*, folding their checks into *GetSessionValues*, their fields into *SessionContext*, and passing those fields directly to *PartialSigVerify* and *DeterministicSign*.
+  - Make the session's public share list optional, leaving *PartialSigVerify* as the only algorithm that requires it, and extend the test vectors to cover a session without it.
 - *0.8.0* (2026-07-30): Prefix the *noncecoef* hash input with the number of signers *u*, so that distinct *(id<sub>1..u</sub>, aggnonce, Q, m)* tuples can no longer map to the same nonce coefficient *b*.
 The affected test vectors were regenerated.
 - *0.7.0* (2026-07-23): Introduces the following changes:
   - Relax the lower bound on the total number of participants *n* from 2 to 1, and extend the edge-case footnote to cover the *n = 1* setup.